twse/random-stuff/Readable Fonts/Central European.md

 * Cork.
 Supports Western and Central European languages in Latin script.

 ## Fonts
-* Central European Starter Kit (1997), by Peter Cassetta (Fingertip Software), is a pay shareware keyboard which comes with a bitmap font for keycaps and two TrueType fonts, Timesse and Couriere.
+* Central European Starter Kit (1997), by Peter Cassetta (Fingertip Software), is a pay shareware Windows keyboard which comes with a bitmap font for keycaps and two TrueType fonts, Timesse and Couriere.
 The fonts are tri-encoded (Unicode, ISO 8859-2 and Windows CE) but have no Apple CE, Windows Baltic or IBM CP852 glyphs.
-* Cieszyn (2001), by Libor Sztemon, is a font derived from Times New Roman which contains Polish characters in Windows CP1250 codepoints.
-The old PCL5 data is the original.
 * EDA (1992), by Miroslav Dressler, is a pay shareware editor for DOS and OS/2 VIO.
 The DOS version includes a font based on Czech Kamenický but it replaces characters for German and Slovak.
 * EUROPEAN, by Howard M. Berlin, is a series of pay shareware cannibalistic fonts and keyboards for Windows 3.1 which comes with Arial, Courier and Times-like fonts.
 * ILPRumanianB100 (1996), by Charles J. Coker, is a TrueType font designed for typing Romanian text on English keyboards.
 The numbers are old-style.
 * LaserLatvian (2011), by Payne Loving Trust, is a commercial font distributed by Linguist's Software for use with Latvian localizations of Windows and macOS.
 * Lexa and LinguaFont (1998), by Raymond Hickey, includes printer and screen fonts for Czech, Hungarian and Polish languages.
-* Times New Roman Hungarian (2001), by Libor Sztemon, is a font derived from Times New Roman which contains Hungarian characters in Windows CP1250 codepoints.
-The old PCL5 data is the original.
 * TITUS Eastern European (1995), by Jost Gippert, is a font derived from Times New Roman and contains letters for Baltic languages, accented Lithuanian and Slavic languages in Latin script.
 The encoding type is MS Symbol, and the characters (including "space") are placed in the Unicode "Private Use" block, which has the side-effect that word-wrap may not work.
 The Garamond-looking style font from the WordCruncher font package has no word-wrap problems.

 ## Diacritical characters